jenkinsci/kafkalogs-plugin/README.md

 {"build":40,"job":"test","message":"Finally"}
 ```

+## Copyright and Such

 Copyright O.C.
 Tanner 2018, https://www.octanner.com.
 See LICENSE for more information.

 Work was derived from the sources of https://github.com/jenkinsci/ansicolor-plugin Thanks to Daniel Dobrovkine for providing a great color ansi plugin.